phalcon-orphanage/docs/en/response.md

 You can also accompany that with `setContentLength()` which allows you to set the length or number of bytes that the response has, as well as the `setContentType()` which tells the recipient what type the data is.
 This is especially handy to use, because the recipient (often a browser) will treat different types of content differently.

-> All setters return the response object back so they are chainable, offering a more fluent interface {: .alert .alert-info }
+> **NOTE**: All setters return the response object back so they are chainable, offering a more fluent interface {: .alert .alert-info }

 **Examples**